aa-fiu-classes/cnt-4713-web/project-3.md

 - When router receives an ARP reply, it should record IP-MAC mapping information in ARP cache (Source IP/Source hardware address in the ARP reply).
 Afterwards, the router should send out all corresponding enqueued packets.

   <span class="label label-warning">Note</span> Your implementation should not save IP-MAC mapping based on any other messages, only from ARP replies!

-  <del>Your implementation can also record mapping from ARP requests using source IP and hardware address, but it is not required in this project.</del>

 - To reduce staleness of the ARP information, entries in ARP cache should time out after `30 seconds`.
 The starter code (`ArpCache` class) already includes the facility to mark ARP entries "invalid".
 Your task is to remove such entries.
 If there is an ongoing traffic (e.g., client still pinging the server), then the router should go through the standard mechanism to send ARP request and then cache the response.
 If there is no ongoing traffic, then ARP cache should eventually become empty.